NVIDIA/DIGITS/examples/text-classification/README.md

 luarocks install dpnn
 ```

-On the DIGITS homepage, click `New Model > Images > Classification` then:
+If you created your dataset using the Text Classification plug-in, click `New Model > Text > Classification` on the homepage.
+If you created your dataset using images, click `New Model > Images > Classification`.

+On the model creation page:
 - select the dataset you just created,
 - set the Mean Subtraction method to "None",
 - select the "Custom Network" pane then click "Torch",